Callback

 model.cb_exit()

-For a detailed example to use callbacks in PyOptInterface, we provide a concrete callback example to solve the Traveling Salesman Problem (TSP) with callbacks in PyOptInterface, gurobipy and coptpy.
+For a detailed example to use callbacks in PyOptInterface, we provide a concrete callback example to solve the Traveling Salesman Problem (TSP) with callbacks in PyOptInterface, gurobipy, coptpy, and Xpress Python.
 The example is adapted from the official Gurobi example tsp.py.